denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 frame interpolation."
 The resulting analysis clarifies the various (and often conflicting) meanings of the word digital in media studies and in the digital humanities.
-Similarly, in the second chapter of the book, "Literature Down to the Pixel," I argue that universal Turing Machines, usually viewed as algorithms, should be considered in the context of word processing, as devices that cannot quite shake the material legacy of paper and pencil.
+Similarly, in the second chapter of the book, "Literature Down to the Pixel," I argue that universal Turing machines, usually viewed as algorithms, should be considered in the context of word processing, as devices that cannot quite shake the material legacy of paper and pencil.